stfc/PSyclone/examples/gocean/eg5/extract/README.md

 This will also create two driver files, which can read the corresponding output files, call the kernel, and verify that the same output values are computed.
-These drivers will be compiled by the Makefile as well.
+These drivers will be compiled by the Makefile as well and will be named ``driver-main-init.standalone/netcdf`` and ``driver-main-update.standalone/netcdf``.

 ## Running
-When running the program, you should see:
+When running the instrumented program, you should see:
 ```
 parallel_init: Not running with MPI
 go_decompose: using grid of   1x  1